maulanaisa/smart-growth-chamber/README.md

 #### Highlighted pin

-Ambient Temperature Sensor MAX6675 (DO:19, CS:23, CLK:5), LCD Touchscreen (TX2,RX2)
+Ambient Temperature Sensor MAX6675 (DO:19, CS:23, CLK:5), LCD Touchscreen (TX2,RX2).

 ## Server Folder
 Contain source code written in php.
-Each file acts as server-side script to receive data and images from client and/or save the data into server database
+Each file acts as server-side script to receive data and images from client and/or save the data into server database.

+### Script

+- post_camera_back.php, post_camera_side.php, post_camera_top.php

+  Receive images from client through HTTP post requests and save them.

+- post_image_name.php

+  Receive image filename from client through HTTP post and insert it into MySQL database hosted on server.

+- RaspitoSQL.php

+  Receive string data from from client through HTTP post and insert it into MySQL database hosted on server.

 ## Client-computer folder
 Contain souce code written in python.
-Python scripts run as client-side program to send data/images to server
+Python scripts run as client-side program to send data/images to server.

+### camera.py

+When running, script is sending images to server taken from camera connected to client-computer using HTTP post request.

+#### Dependencies
+- pygame
+- pygame.camera
+- requests
+- datetime
+- time
+- os

+Depedencies can be installed using requirements_camera.txt.

+### sql.py

+Run script to connect client-computer as mqtt client and fetch data.
+Data then sent to server using HTTP post request.

+#### Dependencies
+- paho.mqtt.client
+- requests
+- time

+Depedencies can be installed using requirements_sql.txt.